dburriss/hotspot/README.md

 # Hotspot

-Hotspot is a dotnet command line tool for analyzing code hotspots by looking at git history, LoC, complexity, and test test coverage.
+Hotspot is a dotnet command line tool for analyzing code hotspots by looking at git history, LoC, complexity, and test coverage.
 More coming soon...

 ## Using SCC